-ninox [ options ] files or directoriesninox processes a sequence of image files or SER format videos, it's primary use is to find and centre the dominant object in each frame to make life easier for processing by Registax or other astronomy image-stacking programs.
+ninox [ options ] files or directoriesninox processes a sequence of image files or SER format videos, it can do many useful things including centering the object in each frame or re-sorting frames based on quality, histogram stretching and resizing to make life easier for processing by Registax or other astronomy image-stacking programs.

 With no file or directory arguments ninox will process all image files in the current directory that it understands.
 If you name a directory, then all image files in that directory will be processed.